 Profiles should be extended with the optional tag crdInfoTag.
 This tag contains the PostScript product name to which this profile corresponds and the names of the companion CRDs.
-See clause 6.5.1 "crdInfoType" for the format.
+See 6.5.2 for the format.

 CreationDate and crdInfoTag can be synchronized in different ways depending on the availability of bidirectional communications between the host and printer, as well as whether the CRD came with the printer or was downloaded from the host in the field.